 It’s easy to find inspiration in a unique color, font or logo when creating print marketing collateral–but the shape of your media is one aspect of design and branding that is often overlooked when brainstorming for ideas.

 Need some examples?
-Consider the soda bottle to the right.
+Consider the green soda bottle in the image to the right.
 Any idea what brand it is?
 You could certainly tell if it were labeled, but there’s nothing about the shape itself that tells us anything about the brand.

 Many designers make the mistake of putting so much emphasis on printed design, color and message that they forget all of the other ways a brand identity can be established.
 This same principle can be applied to print media: how many times has your audience seen the same old rectangular flyer, folder or business card?